Meet the 12 finalists at ShowStoppers’ LaunchIt startup competition at CES

 Revinax uses 3D cameras to film surgeries and doctors can then use their VR helmets to study another doctor’s technique.
 Given that these videos can easily play on smartphones, the company’s tutorials are also easily available to virtually any surgeon.

-The company has teamed up with companies like Baxter, Boston Scientific, Coloplast and Stryker to develop the kind of tutorials for them.
+The company has teamed up with companies like Baxter, Boston Scientific, Coloplast and Stryker to develop tutorials for them.

 Looking ahead, Revinax plans to enter the U.S. market and raise its first funding round.